wu-lee/rushkoff-archive/docs/_articles/the-war-on-networking.md

 Introspection and self-loathing are extremely positive when they can be used to make real changes to one's outlooks and behaviors.
 But they can be crippling when taken too far, or when they're indulged at the wrong moment.

-Similarly, fist-waving and hyper-patriotic rhet-

-oric seems, to me, like a retreat into the sym-

-bols of an ancient war rather than an expres-

-sion of the values we aim to defend.
+Similarly, fist-waving and hyper-patriotic rhetoric seems, to me, like a retreat into the symbols of an ancient war rather than an expression of the values we aim to defend.

-This is an opportunity to take our ongoing

-struggle for plurality and human creativity to

-the next level.
-For more consciousness, not

-less.
-For the dismantling of a war machine that

-is, in part, our own creation.
-For the spread of

-value like property ownership and democracy,

-which lead inevitably towards rule of law and

-protection of human rights.
-People need to

-have something at stake.

-The war will be fought on a cultural and ideo-

-logical level.
-We must come to understand

-what conditions lead people to surrender their

-free will, and live by decree instead of choice -

-and then we must fight to eradicate those con-

-ditions.
-We must continue to develop cultural

-and spiritual tools that help people appreciate

-the value of human life.
-We must encourage

-the notion of free will and free expression,

-along with the resistance to social program-

-ming.
-We must protect and extend an interac-

-tive mediaspace, which promotes collectivism

-and creativity over isolationism and funda-

-mentalism.
+This is an opportunity to take our ongoing struggle for plurality and human creativity to the next level.
+For more consciousness, not less.
+For the dismantling of a war machine that is, in part, our own creation.
+For the spread of value like property ownership and democracy, which lead inevitably towards rule of law and protection of human rights.
+People need to have something at stake.

+The war will be fought on a cultural and ideological level.
+We must come to understand what conditions lead people to surrender their free will, and live by decree instead of choice - and then we must fight to eradicate those conditions.
+We must continue to develop cultural and spiritual tools that help people appreciate the value of human life.
+We must encourage the notion of free will and free expression, along with the resistance to social programming.
+We must protect and extend an interactive mediaspace, which promotes collectivism and creativity over isolationism and fundamentalism.

 It's time to network.